Everything We Do and Don’t Know About New York’s Reopening Plan

 What happens in the four reopening phases?

 Regions are to reopen in four phases, prioritizing industries that pose the lowest risk of infection for employees and customers.
 The details of each phase are not necessarily set in stone, either, as the state has already made adjustments to the original guidelines, like adding outdoor dining to phase two.
-Here is where the phase plans currently stand:

-Originally, the plan was for state and regional officials to evaluate the outcomes of the reopening phases and decide whether or not the region can move onto the next one, but each phase will not necessarily last two weeks.
+Originally, the plan was for state and regional officials to evaluate the outcomes of the reopening phases over two-week periods and decide whether or not the region can move onto the next one, but each phase will not necessarily last only two weeks.

 Phase One will allow construction, manufacturing, and wholesale supply chain businesses to reopen, as well as many retailers for curbside pickup, in-store pickup, or drop off.
 Phase One retail categories include clothing and shoes, electronics and appliances, web and mail-order, florists, jewelry, luggage, and sporting goods, among others.
 Malls will remain closed.